koompi/koompi.org/content/basic/_index.en.md

 title: "Basic Linux Commands"
 date: 2018-12-28T11:02:05+06:00
 icon: "ti-files"
-description: "This section is available only the command lines supported in the open source world. " type : "docs"
+description: "This section is available only the command lines supported in the open-source world. " type : "docs"
 ---
-In this section, it gives you the basic commands to keep your system up and running.
-Keep in mind that these commands can both install packages from the any open-source repository and  packages from the AUR.
+This section gives you the basic commands to keep your system up and running.
+Keep in mind that these commands can both install packages from any open-source repository and packages from the AUR.

-As KOOMPI OS is operating base on Arch Linux and Plasma.This means your system always receives the latest packages.
+As KOOMPI OS is operating base on Arch Linux and Plasma.
+This means your system always receives the latest packages.

 ----

 ## Pi or Pacman
 The `pi` that is **Pacman's shortcut** is one of our system's primary most efficient commands.
-It is a powerful tool at the center of the system, that allows you to maintain, expand and update the system.
+It is a powerful tool at the center of the system, that allows you to maintain, expand, and update the system.

 Since you installed the operating system, `pi command` has always been installed, but We can also install `pacman or pi packages` on the system with `pix`.
 Here is the command:
 ```
- pix i pi
+ pix I pi
 ```

 {{< notice info >}}